Introduced by Rep. Michael McCready R-Bloomfield Hills on April 25, 2013

 To eliminate the current 10 percent reduction of vehicle registration (license plate) fees for a new vehicle's second, third, and fourth years of registration.
 This would represent a $145 million tax increase on vehicle owners.
 The bill would also increase the drivers license renewal fee from $18 to $25, and increase a number of other fees on different kinds of vehicles and trailers.

-Moved to reconsider by Sen. Arlan Meekhof R-West Olive on June 11, 2014
+Motion to reconsider by Sen. Arlan Meekhof (R-30)

 The vote by which the bill was defeated.